 - The structure must be temporary, i.e. not built of brick or concrete, including the foundation.

-- It must not be taller than 2.5m (8ft) at its highest point.
+- The structure must not be taller than 2.5m at its highest point.

 - The maximum size for a poly-tunnel is 2m x 4m.

-Please be sympathetic to your neighbours and ensure your new structure doesn’t cast too much shade on their plot.
+Please be sympathetic to your neighbours and ensure your new structure doesn’t cast any shade on their plot.
 Even greenhouses cast shade.

-On a separate note, please be aware that the shed and its contents are not covered by our insurance policy and neither Pathways or EDAS accept liability for any loss or damage.
-Also you must remove the contents of your shed when your tenancy ends.
+On a separate note, please be aware that the structure and its contents are not covered by our insurance policy and neither Pathways nor your allotment association accepts liability for any loss or damage.
+When your tenancy ends, you must remove the contents of your shed.
 It is unfair to leave your unwanted possessions to be cleared by the new tenant.

 Mains water supply is available between 1st May and 30th September each year.
 The mains water is accessed via dip-tanks from which you may fill your watering cans.
 You must not attach a hose to the water taps.
-Thames Water consider that this carries a risk of contaminating drinking water, through possible back-siphonage and as such would breach the Water Supply (Water Fittings) Regulations, 1999 and be subject to a possible fine of up to £1000.
-(2.l) There are more water tips in Part 2.
+Thames Water consider that this carries a risk of contaminating drinking water, through possible back-siphonage and as such would breach the Water Supply (Water Fittings) Regulations, 1999 and be subject to a possible fine of up to £1,000.
+(2.i).

-Children are very welcome on the allotments; however it is important that they are supervised by a responsible adult.
-Your tenancy says that children aged 12 or under are not allowed onto the allotments unless accompanied at all times by the plot-holder, who should ensure that they do not trespass on other plots.
+Children are very welcome on the allotments; however, it is important that they are supervised by a responsible adult.
+Children aged 12 or under are not allowed onto the allotments unless accompanied at all times by the plot holder or responsible adult, who should ensure that they do not trespass on other plots.
 This also applies to visitors you bring to the allotments.
-Pets should be kept on a leash at all times.
-(2.n and 2.s)
+(2s).
+No domestic animals except dogs may be brought to the allotments.
+Dogs must be kept on a lead at all times.
+(2n).

 You may not keep chickens or other livestock on the allotments.
-The one possible exception to this is bees, but this is only by prior agreement with EDAS.
-We will only agree if the applicant is sufficiently qualified and the intended site is suitable.
-We already have two bee-keeping sites and it is very unlikely that more than two sites would be allowed at one time.
-Applications should be made in writing to the committee.
-(2.r)
+The one possible exception to this is bees, but this is only by prior written agreement with the committee.
+Applicants must be sufficiently qualified and the proposed site must be suitable.
+Additional rules apply and a separate allotment beekeeping agreement must be signed.
+Copies can be obtained from the committee.
+(2r).

 The Tenancy Agreement sets out detailed circumstances and ways for you to give up your tenancy.
-You may give notice at any time, but any refund of rent is entirely at the discretion of Pathways.
-You must return all keys to Pathways or EDAS and you must also clear the allotment of any possessions you wish to keep - tools, structures such as sheds and their contents, produce and plants.
+You may give notice at any time.
+You must return all keys to Pathways or a member of the committee and you must also clear the allotment of any possessions you wish to keep - tools, structures such as sheds and their contents, produce and plants.
 Any such possessions remaining on the allotment at the termination of the tenancy will be deemed to have been given up by the tenant and will be disposed of as seen fit.
-You may be charged for this cost of this disposal.
-(3.a - 3.e)
+You may be charged for the cost of disposing of any rubbish and waste left behind.
+(3.a - 3.e).

-If you have a disagreement with a neighbour on the allotments or with an EDAS committee member or you dispute a decision made by EDAS relating to your tenancy, we would always seek to resolve this through discussion in the first place.
+If you have a disagreement with a neighbour on the allotments or with a committee member or you dispute a decision made by the committee relating to your tenancy, you are encouraged to seek to resolve this through discussion in the first place.
 If this does not resolve the dispute, you have the right to approach Pathways and the decision of the Chief Executive will be final and binding.
-In the case of a dispute between you and Pathways, the decision of the Board of Trustees will be final.
-(5.a and 5.b)
+(5.a and 5.b).